IstoraMandiri/meteor-method-hooks/README.md

 * Testing
 * `beforeAllMethods` & `afterAllMethods` ?
-* Hook up methods instantly (if they exist) rather than waiting for startup
+* Hook up methods instantly (if they exist) rather than waiting for startup, and defer any unmatched hooks until *after* `Meteor.startup`.

 ## Credits